Beach Towns Mourn Sandy-Ravaged Boardwalks

 "The boardwalk was loosened, right?
 And in one wave it was just picked up and brought here, in one wave," Franconeri said.

 "Yeah," McGrath said.

 Pieces of the boardwalk now sit in the front yard of Franconeri's condo complex.
 Franconeri asks me if I want to take one home as a souvenir.

-ZARROLI: Not far away sits a bench that once sat on the boardwalk and was swept here by the flood waters.
-Belmar's boardwalk was built close to the water, and as a result, it took an especially lethal hit.
+Not far away sits a bench that once sat on the boardwalk and was swept here by the floodwaters.
 The storm wiped out a pavilion that served as a kind of community center.
 It also destroyed whole restaurants and stores that once lined the boardwalk.

-ZARROLI: The destruction of the boardwalk is likely to be felt by Belmar businesses for a long time.
-The Mayfair Hotel sits across the street from what once was the boardwalk.
+The destruction of the boardwalk is likely to be felt by Belmar businesses for a long time.
+The Mayfair Hotel sits across the street from what was once the boardwalk.
 The storm tore the siding off the building and flooded a basement clubroom.
-Today there are huge mountains of sand and debris blocking the access to the beach.
+Today there are huge mountains of sand and debris blocking access to the beach.
 Owner Pat Entwistle has stopped accepting most guests.

-ENTWISTLE: Right now I'm sure nobody would want to come here to stay.
-Except the workers from out of town.
+"Devastated.
+Right now, I'm sure right now no one would want to come here to stay, except the workers from out of town," Entwistle says.

-ZARROLI: New Jersey officials say they will rebuild the boardwalks in places like Belmar.
-But with so much destruction, it could take years.
-Governor Chris Christie said last week that the rebuilding needs to be done in a smarter way to protect the beaches the next time a bad storm occurs.
+New Jersey officials say they will rebuild the boardwalks in places like Belmar.
+But with so much destruction, it could take years to complete.
+Gov. Chris Christie said last week that the rebuilding needs to be done in a smarter way to protect the beaches the next time a bad storm hits.